Listen to the sounds in the room. And notice how each one articulates the space of consciousness.

 All of these, as they arise, "articulate" or give form to consciousness.

 Please note that in Buddhist psychology, the mind itself is also considered to be a sense system.
 Thus, thoughts have the same status as sights, sounds, etc. The only difference is that the mind also acts as an integrator (this is well explained by Culadasa, in his analogy of the mind being a share working workspace for all senses).
-Thus, thoughts too "articulate the space of consciousness".
+Thus, thoughts too "articulate the space of consciousness", just as sound etc does.

 Daniel P Brown (extended quote)